yannickjemmely/Mida/README.md

 </p>
 <br>

-MidaFX is an open source framework designed to operate in markets like stocks, forex, crypto or commodities.
+MidaFX is an open source framework designed to operate in financial markets like stocks, forex, crypto or commodities.

 Through MidaFX you can:
 - Operate in any supported market and manage portfolios in real time;